spencergibb/rsocket-broker-sample/README.md

 ## Gateway Cluster Mode

 Run gateway for first node.
-The run another gateway with `spring.profiles.active=pongproxy`
+The run another gateway with `spring.profiles.active=gateway2`

 You should see logs like this in 2nd gateway node:
 ```